Diese Informationen stehen leider nicht in deutscher Sprache zur Verfügung. Deshalb bieten wir Ihnen den englischen Text an.

 Group Reporting Manual

 Kendrion has implemented a Group Reporting Manual governing all operating companies to provide for correct financial reporting.
-The Manual is continually updated.
-To this end the company has implemented measures including the formation of the Kendrion Group Reporting Committee, with representatives from the operating companies.
+The Group Reporting Manual is continually updated.
+To this end Kendrion has implemented measures including the formation of the Kendrion Group Reporting Committee, with representatives from the operating companies.
 Reporting sets are standardised based on a standard Chart of Accounts.
-A Corporate Social Responsibility Reporting Manual has also been implemented to ensure correct non-financial reporting.
+A Corporate Social Responsibility Reporting Manual has also been implemented to ensure accurate and reliable reporting of non-financial data.

 Planning and control cycle

-Insight into Kendrion’s performance is obtained from the monthly reports of the current figures submitted by all the operating companies, weekly cash forecasts and daily consolidated revenue reports.
-In the summer of each year, Kendrion starts preparing a Mid-term Plan which is finalised in the fourth quarter.
-In 2016 the planning horizon of the Mid-term Plan was extended from three to five years.
+Insight into Kendrion’s performance is obtained from the monthly reports of the current figures submitted by all the operating companies, detailed financial quarterly forecasts, weekly cash forecasts and daily consolidated revenue reports.
+In the second quarter of each year, Kendrion prepares a Mid-term Plan.
+The planning horizon of the Mid- term Plan is five years.
 This plan provides insight into the strategic course of the companies and business units.

-The Mid-term Plan is accompanied by a more detailed annual budget to provide a precise management tool.
-A complete forecast prepared each quarter offers insight into financial expectations until the end of the year, and updates the expected performance against the budget.
-Assessment and follow-up on the progress, development of key performance indicators and deviations from short- and long-term targets are held at various levels in the organisation.
+In the fourth quarter, the Mid-term Plan forms the basis of a more detailed annual budget to provide a precise management tool for the following calendar year.
+Assessment and follow-up on the progress, development of key performance indicators and deviations from short- and long-term targets are performed periodically at various levels in the organisation.
 Kendrion has implemented a capital expenditure procedure which makes use of standard investment request forms.
 Executive Board approval is required for new projects with planned annual revenue in excess of EUR 1 million to test return on investment, payback period and cash flows.
-Executive Board approval is also required for capital investments in excess of EUR 100,000.
+Executive Board approval is also required for capital investments for which the limit was reduced from EUR 100,000 to EUR 50,000 in 2018.

 Periodic reports and meetings

 Regular discussions in weekly conference calls between the Executive Board, the Management Team and similar reviews within the business units address the risks and internal risk management system.
-Each business unit submits a comprehensive written report at least once a quarter which provides details about the financial and operational situation (to which CSR has been added in 2016) and the status of any current claims and proceedings, where relevant.
+Each business unit submits a comprehensive written report at least once a quarter which provides details about the financial and operational situation and the status of any current claims and proceedings, where relevant.

 Strategic and business risk management